marvinborner/bruijn/docs/wiki_src/introduction/syntax.md

 Bruijn does not give warnings for open terms and reduces them as normal.
-In some cases it's actually encouraged to use open terms as sub-terms for better readability (see [coding style suggestions](../coding/style.md)).
+In some cases it's actually encouraged to use open terms as sub-terms for improved readability (see [coding style suggestions](../coding/style.md)).

 ## Imports